On Logical Extrapolation for Mazes with Recurrent and Implicit Networks: Testing pre-trained models

 \textbf{Percolation}.
-The final out-of-distribution shift we consider is increasing percolation from 0 in the training dataset, to a nonzero value which potentially introduces cycles into the mazes.
-We reiterate that when percolation equals 0, all mazes are acyclic and hence any path between two nodes is unique.
-This shift significantly reduces accuracy, as shown in \autoref{fig:extrap_percolation}, and it highlights the ill-posed nature of solving percolated mazes.
-The presence of loops creates multiple paths to the goal.
-Notably, increasing the number of iterations in this setting \emph{does not improve model performance}.
-We also observe that the loops introduced by percolation persist during inference with {\tt DT-Net}, indicating behavior similar to that of the dead-end-filling algorithm~\citep{hendrawan2020comparison}.
+The final out-of-distribution shift we consider is increasing the percolation value of the test dataset from 0.
+We reiterate that when percolation equals 0, all mazes are acyclic.
+Increasing percolation adds cycles to the maze, introducing multiple solutions where there was previously exactly one.
+This shift significantly reduces accuracy, as shown in \reffig{fig:extrap_percolation}.
+Notably, increasing the number of iterations beyond 30 in this setting \emph{does not improve model performance}.

-\subsection{Latent Dynamics}
+\subsection{Latent dynamics}

-For both {\tt DT-net} and {\tt PI-net} the latent space dimension $n$ is significantly larger than the output space dimension.
-Consequently, $P_{\Theta_2}$ is a projection operator with large-dimensional fibers\footnote{By {\em fiber} we are referring to the preimage of any point in the output space under $P_{\Theta_2}$.}.
-While prior works emphasize the importance of training a model to reduce loss, i.e. the discrepancy between $\mathcal{N}_{\Theta}(d)$ and the true solution $x^{\star}$, at every iteration \citep{bansal2022endtoend,anil2022path}, there is no incentive for the iterative part of the network $T_{\Theta_1}(\cdot, d)$ to prefer one element of the fiber $P^{-1}_{\Theta_2}(x^{\star}) := \{u \in \mathbb{R}^n: P_{\Theta_2}(u) = x^{\star}\}$ over another.
-Thus, $T_{\Theta_1}(\cdot, d)$ may exhibit more complex dynamics than convergence-to-a-point, while $\mathcal{N}_{\Theta}(d)$ still yields the correct solution.

-This possibility is considered for the first time in \cite{anil2022path}, where it is proposed that, in order to solve a particular instance, $T_{\Theta_1}(\cdot, d)$ need not have a unique fixed point, but rather need only possess a global attractor.
-In other words, no matter which initialization $u_{0}$ is selected, the latent iterates exhibit the same asymptotic behaviour.
-They dub this property ``path independence''.
-In \citep[App.
-F, App.
-G]{anil2022path} evidence of instances $d$ where the latent iterates induced by $T_{\Theta_1}(\cdot, d)$ form a limit cycle, yet $\mathcal{N}_{\Theta}(d)$ is correct, is provided.

-It is therefore both interesting and important to understand the latent dynamics of {\tt DT-Net} and {\tt PI-Net}.
-Building upon \cite{anil2022path}, we introduce several tools for doing so.
-Most importantly, we use TDA \ref{sec:TDA} to {\em quantitatively} study the statistics of the limiting behaviours induced by a pretrained $T_{\Theta_1}(\cdot, d)$ as $d$ varies.
-In our experiments, for both models, we consider 100 mazes at maze sizes $9 \times 9$, $19 \times 19, \ldots, 69 \times 69$.
-We select a ``burn-in'' parameter $\tilde{K} < K$ and then consider latent iterates $\{u_j\}_{j=\tilde{K}}^{K}$ in order to study stable long-term latent behavior.
-We set $\tilde{K} = 3,001$ and $K=3,400$.